LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 want to process each line in a file, without knowing the total number of lines ahead of time.
 This will require a loop and a new test to make sure that you have not yet come to the end of the file's stream.
-You can use the ``EndOfStream`` method, though it has the wrong sense (true at the end of the file), so we negate it, testing for ``!reader.EndOfStream`` in the example program ``print_file_lines.cs``.
+You can use the ``EndOfStream`` property.
+It has the wrong sense (true at the end of the file), so we negate it, testing for ``!reader.EndOfStream`` in the example program ``print_file_lines.cs``.
 This little program reads and prints the contents of a file specified by the user, one line at a time: